webmeshproj/webmesh/examples/multi-bootstrap-libp2p/README.md

 # Bootstrap over Libp2p

-This example has two nodes that both start a new cluster as voters.
+This example has three nodes that all start a new cluster as voters.
 They perform their initial leader election over libp2p.
 All sides of the connection share a rendezvous string and a pre-shared key that is used to sign and verify election results and votes.